R0tmayer/GrowYourMonster/README.md

-# Template for hyper-casual games
+# Grow Your Monster clone
 ## Unity Engine 2020.3.20f1

 ## Plugins and Packages